AngleProtocol/merkl-docs/distribute-with-merkl/before-you-start.md

 **Start small, iterate often**: We recommend launching shorter campaigns initially (e.g., 2 weeks) to test performance and gather data.
 You can then create follow-up campaigns with optimized parameters based on actual TVL, user engagement, and APR effectiveness.
 This iterative approach minimizes risk and maximizes ROI.
 {% endhint %}

+## 📃 Merkl terms

+You must also make sure that you have read and understood [Merkl's Terms & Conditions](https://app.merkl.xyz/terms).
+You will be required to agree to these terms during the campaign setup process.